botlibX/libbot/README.rst

 then run this::

- sudo systemctl enable libbot --now
+ sudo systemctl enable botd --now

 FILES